henryhcliu/LMMCoDrive/README.md

 To use the code in this repository, follow these steps:

 1. Clone the repository: `git clone https://github.com/henryhcliu/LMMCoDrive.git`
+2. Create a new Conda environment (`Python 3.8` is recommended) and activate it.
-2. Install the necessary dependencies by `pip install -r requirements.txt`
+3. Install the necessary dependencies by `pip install -r requirements.txt`
+4. Run the CARLA simulator in the Terminal using `./CarlaUE4.sh` in the corresponding CARLA folder to launch the server
-4. Run the main script by `python main_lmmcodrive.py` to see the implementation in action.
+5. Run the main script by `python main_lmmcodrive.py` to see the implementation in action.

 ## Citation